Women’s empowerment at the core

 - Each stove saves 120 pounds of firewood per week, reducing deforestation

-- Therefore, there is more time for women to farm and to start businesses and other enterprise
+With these time and labor savings, there is more time for women to farm and to start businesses and other enterprises.

-Today, 220 women installers and 120 trainers work in 18 villages and 43 settlements, or bomas.
-The women are diverse in age and education level, although most are married.
-The Maassai Stoves & Solar Women’s Installation teams work in groups of 5 to 10, selected by village women during a community meeting.
+220 women installers and 120 trainers work in 18 villages.
+The women are diverse in age and education level.
+Most are married.

 Women’s preferences guide stove design